-Also, creating additional processes within every open tab is a security feature in Google Chrome (site isolation), designed to prevent the browser from being impacted by server side attacks.
+The idea behind creating a separate process for every open tab and additional processes within each open tabs is to protect the browser from crashing and prevent the browser from being impacted by server side attacks.

-How to Disable Multiple Chrome Processes in Windows?
+Disable Multiple Chrome Processes in Windows?

-1. Terminate Chrome Processes Using Chrome Task Manager
+1. Terminate Chrome Processes Using Task Manager

-3. On Chrome Task Manager screen, select the Chrome Process that you want to close and click on the End Process button.
+2. On Chrome Task Manager screen, select the Chrome Process that you want to close and click on the End Process button.

-2. Stop Background Running Chrome Processes
+2. Stop Background Running Processes

 1. Open Google Chrome > click on 3-dots Icon and select Settings in the drop-down menu.